-Lisbon Sardine Festival: The Marchas Populares Parade
+Lisbon’s Marchas Populares Parade

 On June 12th of each year, dancers and newlyweds march in the parade along the Avenida da Liberdade in colorful costumes.

 The parade starts at 9:30 PM at the Marques de Pombal square and finishes at the Rossio Plaza around midnight.

 Sagres, the popular beer company in Portugal, hands out three types of decorative hats during the festival for people to wear.

 The first two are obvious in their meaning to me – the sardines and the friar’s bald head.
 But the third green bushy one just looks like Chia pet to me.

 Inside the actual Manjerico pot (not the hat), a colorful paper maché flower is placed on top of the plant, along with a verse of Manjerico.

 Some things to consider

 Lisbon’s weather in June is very comfortable.
 At night, the average temperature is about 61°F (or 16°C).
 We had no problem wearing just t-shirts and shorts.

 Perhaps the Portuguese felt differently.

-Be mindful that by the end of the Lisbon Sardine Festival, your clothes and hair will smell like grilled sardines and charcoal!
+Be mindful that, by the end of the Lisbon Sardine Festival, your clothes and hair will smell like grilled sardines and charcoal!

 Wear comfortable shoes.
 The old streets are cobblestone streets, and you will walk and dance the whole night.
 Enjoy the festival without foot problems.

 Bring lots of small bills and coins.
-Typically, food and drinks are priced in whole numbers – €1, €2, etc, and the vendors appreciate small bills or exact change.
-Anything €10 smaller works best.
+Typically, food and drinks are priced in whole numbers – 1€, 2€, etc, and the vendors appreciate small bills or exact change.
+Anything 10€ or smaller works best.

 Watch out for pick-pockets.
 With thousands of people packed into such small areas, this is a concern.
 Be aware of your surroundings.
-Bring enough cash and an ATM card (to get more if you need it.
+Bring enough cash and an ATM card to get more if you need it.

-Bring a color copy of your ID instead of taking your actual ID or passport with you.
+Take a color copy of your ID instead of taking your actual ID or passport with you.

-Be mindful that traffic gets extremely congested – Uber and Taxi are not as fast as just walking!
+Be mindful that traffic gets extremely congested – Uber and Taxi are usually not as fast as just walking!

-Need a bathroom in any Portugal celebration?
-They’re extremely limited or non-existent in some areas, and some folks choose to relieve themselves in a darkened street corner.
+Need a bathroom at any Portugal street celebration?
+Good luck!
+They’re extremely limited or non-existent in some areas.
+Honestly, some folks choose to relieve themselves in a darkened street corner.